How Does G-d Reveal Himself?

 Why Revelation Matters

-Understanding how God reveals Himself changes everything:
+Understanding how G-d reveals Himself changes everything:

 Final Thoughts